MicrosoftDocs/azure-docs/articles/azure-sql/database/maintenance-window-configure.md

 The following steps set the maintenance window on an existing database, elastic pool, or managed instance using the Azure portal:

-## Set the maintenance window for a database or elastic pool
+## Set the maintenance window for an existing database or elastic pool

 1. Navigate to the SQL database or elastic pool you want to set the maintenance window for.
 1. In the **Settings** menu select **Maintenance**, then select the desired maintenance window.